carlmontanari/nornsible/README.md

 Bring some of the nice things about Ansible to Nornir!

-The idea behind Nornsible is to allow for Nornir scripts to be written to operate on an entire environment, and then limited to a subset of host(s) based on simple command line arguments.
-Of course you can simply do this yourself, but why not let nornsible handle it for you!
+The idea behind Nornsible is to bring some great features of Ansible to Nornir.
+Specifically tagging, host limiting, and dynamic inventory/multiple inventory sources.

 Nornsible provides the ability to -- via command line arguments -- filter Nornir inventories by hostname or group name, or both.
 There is also a handy flag to set the number of workers; quite useful for setting workers equal to 1 for troubleshooting purposes.

 Nornsible also supports the concept of tags.
 Tags correspond to the name of *custom* tasks and operate very much like tags in Ansible.
 Provide a list of tags to execute, and Nornsible will ensure that Nornir only runs those tasks.
 Provide a list of tags to skip, and Nornsible will ensure that Nornir only runs those not in that list.
 Easy peasy.

 Finally, Nornsible supports multiple inventory files as well as dynamic inventory files -- just like Ansible.

+Of course you can simply do all of this yourself, but why not let nornsible handle it for you!

 # How does Nornsible work?